 * One Black Feather

 * First trace your child’s hands on black cardstock, with chalk.
-Cut those out.
+Cut the traced handprints out.

-* Have your child paint the front of their paper bag, completely black.
+* Next have your child paint the front of their paper bag, completely black.
 Once done, set aside to let it dry completely.

-* Trim out eyes and a nose for the crow out of your cardstock.
+* Trim out some eyes and a nose for the crow out of your cardstock.

-* To finish off the craft, staple the handprints to the side of the paper bag and glue the eyes/nose onto the paper bag as well.
+* To finish off the Paper Bag Crow craft, staple the handprints to the side of the paper bag and glue the eyes/nose onto the paper bag as well.
 Don’t forget to add the feather on top of the head!